2023 – 2024 Confirmation Retreat Dates

 Will my child be in a small group with people they don’t know?

 Each small group is split between men and women and has about 6-8 youth.
-We ensure that there are at least 2-3 youth from the same parish in each small group.
+We try to ensure that there are at least 2-3 youth from the same parish in each small group.

 Can they have their phones on them?